 Why the Keys?

-The Florida Keys are home to a unique set of ecosystems including the only living coral reefs in the continental United States.
+The workshop was held at the Keys Marine Laboratory in the city of Layton on Long Key, about half-way down the tropical Florida Keys island chain.
+The laboratory is a well- equipped full-service laboratory and education center focusing on south Florida marine environments, and allowed us to pursue another objective of the workshop - to increase knowledge of the molluscan fauna of the Florida Keys National Marine Sanctuary (FKNMS).The Florida Keys are home to a unique set of ecosystems including the only living coral reefs in the continental United States.
 Yet despite a century of avid shell collecting and molluscan research in the Keys, Levy et al. (in "Site Characterization for the Florida Keys National Marine Sanctuary and Environs," Nature Conservancy, 1996) noted, "except for a few ecological inventories that include mollusks, there is a lack of comprehensive, ecosystem-wide species inventories in the Florida Keys."
 Coral reef conservation efforts stress corals, sponges, algae, and fish, and except for a few members of the "charismatic macrofauna" (such as the Queen Conch Strombus gigas and the Flamingo Tongue Cyphoma gibbosum), regularly ignore mollusks and other invertebrates.
 This deficiency is acutely sensed since the establishment of the FKNMS in 1990.
 Seeking to preserve, protect, and restore the marine habitats associated with the Florida Keys Reef Tract, the Sanctuary is faced with a lack of knowledge about this important invertebrate group - they do not know what mollusks are present now, how many species or populations have been lost, and what the remaining species require to survive.

 Their own Draft Management Plan written in 1995 listed only 630 marine species.
 Through original fieldwork, extensive library research, and museum collection surveys, the list has nearly tripled to almost 1,600 species.
 Approximately 400 of these species are bivalves [see “Marine bivalves of the Florida Keys: discovered biodiversity,” by P. M. Mikkelsen and R. Bieler, in: The Evolutionary Biology of the Bivalvia, E. M. Harper, et al., eds., Geological Society, London, Special Publication 177: 367-387 (2000)].